How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Tucson Botanical Garden – Thomas Trompeter – Shutterstock

-In addition, the garden offers several certificate programs and classes on the topics like gardening, wellness, art, nature, and ecology.
-The adult ticket price for daily admission to Tucson Botanical Garden is $15.
+In addition, the garden offers several certificate programs and classes on topics like gardening, wellness, art, nature, and ecology.
+The adult ticket price for daily admission to Tucson Botanical Garden is $19 for adults, $15 for students/military/seniors over 62, and $10 for children ages 4-12

-Did we miss any places that are a must for a Tucson itinerary?
-Let us know how to spend the perfect weekend in Tucson in the comments.
+Did I miss any places that are a must for a Tucson itinerary?
+Let me know how to spend the perfect weekend in Tucson in the comments.
 Thanks!

 More Arizona and Tucson Travel Guides